Azuriom/docs/docs/installation.md

     }
 }
 ```

+This config must be placed in a site in `site-available` and not in the
+`nginx.conf`.

 Just remember to replace `example.com` with your domain, `/var/www/azuriom`
 with the location of the site and `php7.4` with your PHP version.